ServerlessOpsIO/serverlessops-workshops/02-operations/01-failure/README.md

 __Objectives:__

-* Understand how to find failures in our application.
+* Understand how to find failures and performance issues in our application.
-* Understand how to instrument a function to obtain metrics, logging, and trace data.
+* Understand how to instrument a function to obtain metrics, logs, and trace data.

 Goals: